Goldman lifts Chevron Corporation [CVX] price estimate. Who else is bullish?

 Sponsored

-The results of the trading session contributed to over 13054592 shares changing hands.
-Over the past one week, the price volatility of Chevron Corporation stands at 1.69% while the volatility over the past one month is 1.72%.
+Chevron Corporation (“Chevron”) (NYSE:CVX) and Chevron U.S.A.
+Inc. (“CUSA”) today announced the commencement of an offer to exchange (the “exchange offer”) any and all validly tendered (and not validly withdrawn) and accepted 5.750% Senior Notes due 2026 (the “Old Notes”) issued by PDC Energy, Inc. (“PDC Energy”) for 5.750% Senior Notes due 2026 to be issued by CUSA and fully and unconditionally guaranteed by Chevron (the “CUSA Notes”) and cash, and the related solicitation of consents (the “consent solicitation”) to certain proposed amendments to the indenture pursuant to which the Old Notes were issued (the “PDC Indenture”).
+A registration statement on Form S-4 relating to the issuance of the CUSA Notes was filed with the Securities and Exchange Commission (“SEC”) on August 3, 2023 (the “Registration Statement”) but has not yet been declared effective.
+Copies of the Prospectus (as defined below) are available to holders through the exchange agent and information agent, D.F.
+King & Co., Inc., by calling (212) 269-5550 (toll), (888) 628-1041 (toll-free) or by emailing chevron@dfking.com.

+Over the last 12 months, CVX stock rose by 2.54%.
+The one-year Chevron Corporation stock forecast points to a potential upside of 14.12.
+The average equity rating for CVX stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-The market cap for CVX stock reached $307.48 billion, with 1.89 billion shares outstanding and 1.87 billion shares in the current float.
-Compared to the average trading volume of 7.58M shares, CVX reached a trading volume of 13054592 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $295.87 billion, with 1.87 billion shares outstanding and 1.85 billion shares in the current float.
+Compared to the average trading volume of 7.62M shares, CVX stock reached a trading volume of 10168759 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Goldman have made an estimate for Chevron Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on Aug-01-23.
+Goldman have made an estimate for Chevron Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 31, 2023.

 Operating Margin for any stock indicates how profitable investing would be, and Chevron Corporation [CVX] shares currently have an operating margin of +17.55 and a Gross Margin at +21.20.
 Chevron Corporation’s Net Margin is presently recorded at +15.00.